FOUR TURKIC NATIONS IN IRAN, THEIR HOMELANDS,

 Nations, National Minorities, and National Regions: Within

-etc., and not on the basis of racial purity.
-Each of these national groups is
+speak, common history, etc., and not on the basis of racial purity.
+Each of

 Out of these four Turkic national